Portfolio preparation tips

 What to include

-Your art scholarship portfolio should be a collection of your best work and effort, showcasing the individual artistic style you have.
-It should include 10 to 20 pieces of finished work using various media, styles and ideas.
+The art scholarship portfolio should be a collection of your best work and effort, showcasing the individual artistic style you have.
+It should include 10 to 20 pieces of finished works implementing various media, styles and ideas.
 The following list offers additional information about the types of media that can be submitted.

 - Drawings from life emphasizing an understanding of light, shadow, composition, perspective, technique and value.

 - Figure/portrait studies showing an understanding of the human form.
 May be completed in a variety of media, as illustrations or as fine art pieces.

 - Paintings in any media (oil, acrylic, watercolor, tempera) displaying the ability to mix color and understand form.
 Demonstrate a familiarity with a variety of media and concepts, including both a realistic and/or abstract approach.

 - Computer-based art and graphic design, including posters, brochures, postcards, mailers, booklets, zines, photography, logo and alternative methods.
 Show skills in using color, layout and composition.

 - Three-dimensional designs demonstrating the ability to work with sculptural concepts.
 Ceramic works can be hand-formed or wheel thrown.

 - Personal choices highlighting your special abilities and skills.
 May include photography, jewelry making, printmaking, commercial art, interior and environmental design, typography, ceramics, etc.

 - Personal sketchbooks and preliminary studies can be included to show your thought processes in developing your final projects.
 These reflect your motivation, creativity and genuine interest in workflow and process.